Computerized Radiographic Mensuration Analysis and Ligament Laxity in Tampa

 We commend you for taking responsibility for your own health and recovery from injury.
-By reading this page you will learn vital information about how you may be able to help your doctor to help you even more.
+By reading this page from your local Tampa chiropractor, you will learn vital information about how you may be able to help your doctor to help you even more.
 That’s because many doctors are not yet familiar with Computer-aided Radiographic Mensuration Analysis (CRMA) and its usefulness in treating the injured patient.

 Hidden injuries are injuries that are not immediately discovered by the diagnostic tests commonly ordered by most doctors.
 That includes medical physicians and doctors of chiropractic.
 If you’ve been involved in an automobile collision or some other type of traumatic event and have significant symptoms and/or restricted function, then you’ve probably already had X-rays, CAT scans and MRI's.
 However, if you are still experiencing symptoms and are concerned that you may never fully recover—or worse, you’re experiencing very little progress even with treatment—then you, like thousands of other accident victims, probably have hidden injuries.